-My personal theme and goal for this year is happiness.
-Much like a ba-jillion other people out there, I just want to be happy.
+Much like a billion other people out there, I just want to be happy.
 But I’ve realized that sometimes, that’s a lot easier said than done.
-How do you find happiness?
+How do you become a happier mom?
 What makes one happy?
-If you have no control over certain things (like, for example, winning the lottery… which would definitely make me happy), how do you obtain the goal?
+If you have no control over certain things, as we all learned over the past couple of years, how do you obtain the goal?

 Here are a few areas I’m going to focus on in my parenting life to try and be a happier mom.